Cadu7/cs50-project/README.md

 ---

-### Priority System
+### Priority and Deadline System

-Each task has a **priority level**, allowing users to quickly identify which activities require more attention.

-With this system, users can:
-- Set priorities when creating a task.
-- Change the priority at any time.
-- Visually distinguish more important or urgent tasks.
+The **priority and deadline system** is a core part of the application’s design.
+Each task combines a defined deadline with a priority level, allowing users to manage not only *when* something must be done, but also *how important* it is.

+Deadlines provide a clear temporal structure, ensuring tasks are associated with a specific month and preventing them from becoming forgotten or lost over time.
+Priorities add an additional layer of control, making it easy to identify urgent or critical tasks even when multiple deadlines exist within the same period.

-This helps users focus on what truly matters, especially when many tasks are spread across different months.
+This combination helps users make better decisions about what to focus on first, especially in scenarios where time and attention are limited.

 ---

+### Design Decision: Multiple Context-Based Lists

+One of the key design decisions in this project was implementing **multiple lists based on different contexts or subjects**, rather than a single global task list.
+This proved to be an effective and well-thought-out approach, as it mirrors how people naturally organize responsibilities in real life.

+Separating tasks by context (such as college, work, or personal matters) reduces cognitive overload and keeps related activities grouped together.
+This design choice improves clarity, scalability, and usability, allowing the application to grow with the user’s needs without becoming cluttered or confusing.

+The result is a system that feels natural, organized, and adaptable, making task management more efficient and enjoyable.

+---

-### Full Editing and Flexibility
+## Full Editing and Flexibility

 The application provides **full control over both lists and tasks**, allowing adjustments at any time as plans change.